10up/gutenberg-best-practices/training/Block-Based-Themes/11-block-extensions.md

 | Need structured nested content | Build parent/child blocks ([Lesson 12](./12-custom-blocks.md)) |

 :::tip
-Always try block bindings first.
+Try block bindings first.
 If a Paragraph with a binding can do the job, you don't need a custom block.
 Only build custom when core blocks genuinely can't handle the use case.
 :::

-## Files changed (fueled-movies delta)
+## Files changed in this lesson

 | File | Change type | What changes |
 | ---- | ----------- | ------------ |